iziek/app-dev/README.md

-# app-dev

-My first repository
+# Write some information about your favorite series/movie

 **Cars** *2006*
 1. Lightning McQueen